Skip to content

 docker compose up

-Use sync-analysis/firewheel for topology-level distributed simulation across journals, agents, and monitoring components.
+Use tests/network/firewheel for topology-level distributed simulation across journals, agents, and monitoring components.

 Prerequisites: